tamazs/cds25-tutorial-auth/tutorials/01_session.md

 This protection mechanism relies on only the server knowing the secret used to generate the signature.
 It is important to be aware that they are not encrypted.
-A JWT can easily be decoded and read, but it can't be tampered with without breaking the signature.
+A JWT can easily be decoded and read, but it can not be tampered with without breaking the signature.

 When using JWTs.